roman-milk/roman-milk.github.io/the-denouncement.md

+===

- ****** The Denouncement Ch.
-04 ****** byJust_Plain_Bob© "I like you Robbie so I wish you well in this - whatever 'well' is for you - but I will admit that I'm selfishly pulling for her not to go home to you or for you to take her back."
+"I like you Robbie so I wish you well in this - whatever 'well' is for you - but I will admit that I'm selfishly pulling for her not to go home to you or for you to take her back."

  "Thank you Marge."